kyverno/kyverno/docs/user/cli/kyverno_test.md

   -h, --help                        help for test
       --registry                    If set to true, access the image registry using local docker credentials to populate external data
       --remove-color                Remove any color from output -t, --test-case-selector string   run some specific test cases by passing a string argument in double quotes to this flag like - "policy=<policy_name>, rule=<rule_name>, resource=<resource_name".
 The argument could be any combination of policy, rule and resource.
+Wildcard is supported for values of policy, rule and resource
 ```

 ### Options inherited from parent commands